NVIDIA/NVFlare/examples/federated_statistics/image_stats/README.md

         return self.failure_images
 ```

-If you would like to see failure_count as one statistic in reporting, you will need to add "failure_count" to the statistics_config
+If you would like to see failure_count as one statistic in reporting, you will need to add "failure_count" to the statistic_config
 arguments for the statistics controller.